dharmik2101/Statistical-Methods/README.md

 ## **How to Use**
 1. **Bayesian Statistics**:
    - Open the `Bayesian Statistics.ipynb` file in a Jupyter Notebook environment to explore the Python implementation of Bayesian methods.
-   - Refer to `Bayesian Statistics.docx` for a comprehensive understanding of the theoretical background.

 2. **Food Sector Analysis**:
    - Navigate to the `Food_sector` folder to access insights related to statistical applications in the food sector.